romanpauk/dingo/README.md

     interface<A>                    // resolvable as type A
 >();

-// As some policies allow for deduction, the above can be simplified as follows: container.register_type<
+// As some policies can be deduced from the others, the above can be simplified to: container.register_type<
     scope<unqiue>,
     storage<std::unqiue_ptr<A>>